braze-inc/braze-docs/_docs/_user_guide/engagement_tools/templates_and_media/content_blocks.md

 With Content Blocks, you can:

-- Create a consistent look and feel to your email campaigns using Content Blocks as headers and footers.
+- Create a consistent look and feel to your email campaigns using them as headers and footers.
 - Distribute the same offer codes through different channels.
 - Create pre-defined assets that can be used to build messages with consistent information and assets.
 - Copy entire message bodies to other messages.